NirajXtha/Musical_Instrument_Portal_Project/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

 To run this project, you will need to download the files directly from github as it is not hosted as of now.
+Use Laragon, Xampp, Wampp or any other local server to run the project.

+For the database, you will need to create a database (music_portal) and import the sql file provided in the zip file.

+To login as admin, use the following credentials:
+- Username: admin
+- Password: admin

+To login as customer, use the following credentials:
+- Username: user
+- Password: user